 - Creating the right atmosphere may help you relax and increase your confidence.
-Soft lighting, music or aromatherapy oils can help create a relaxed, comfortable and sensual atmosphere.
+Lighting, music or aromatherapy oils can help create a relaxed, comfortable and sensual atmosphere.

-- Some women feel self-conscious when naked and choose to wear soft lacy camisoles.
+- Some women may not feel comfortable naked and choose to wear nightwear.
 Others wear a prosthesis and bra to bed.
-It’s important to do whatever makes you feel more comfortable and less anxious, even if this makes intimacy or sex less spontaneous.
+It’s important to do whatever makes you feel more comfortable and relaxed, even if this makes intimacy or sex less spontaneous.

 Changes to your breast after treatment

-This may also affect your partner if they gained sexual pleasure from the look or feel of your breasts.
+This sense of loss may be shared by your partner if they gained sexual pleasure from the look or feel of your breasts.